prometheus-protocol/prometheus-protocol/README.md

 While designed for broad use, it is also a fully compliant **Authorization Server** for the **Model Context Protocol (MCP)** ecosystem.
 This dual focus ensures that Prometheus is both a flexible tool for the wider IC community and a hardened, specification-compliant engine for enterprise-grade protocols.

-It enables developers to secure applications using the industry-standard **Authorization Code Flow with PKCE**, and supports modern features like Dynamic Client Registration, Refresh Token Rotation, and Resource Indicators.
+It enables developers to secure applications using the industry-standard **Authorization Code Flow with PKCE**.

+It supports flexible, **multi-token payment authorization**, allowing resource servers to define which ICRC-2 tokens they accept for payment-gated scopes.

 ## Features & Compliance